laughing0li/TechniqueFinder/AdminGuide.md

 ### Step 4: Add metadata (optional)

-This defines the TYPE of technique/instrument/procedure as used in the &quot;Geochemical Analysis Choices&quot; and/or if it is used for &quot;Sample Preparation&quot; or &quot;Experimental Procedure&quot;.
+This defines the TYPE of technique/instrument/procedure as used in the &quot;Geochemical Analysis Choices&quot; and/or if it is used for &quot;Sample Preparation&quot; and/or &quot;Experimental Procedure&quot;.
 This step is only required if the technique&#39;s metadata category has not been defined yet.

 This table is a summary: